Reputation in the Shadow of Exit: APPENDIX: OMITTED PROOFS

 Noting this is well-defined so long as $\mu_0(\omega_R) > 1 - \beta$. \end{enumerate} It is clear that at all histories, the short-run player is best replying, as is the long-run player at all histories outside of $\varnothing$.
 Moreover, at the first history $h^t = \varnothing$, by choice of $\beta$, the long-run player is indifferent between $c^*$ and $0$ and thus is willing to randomize given $a$.
 Hence this is a Markov perfect equilibrium.
 This gives the long-run player an equilibrium payoff of

-where the first inequality follows from monotonicity of the game and the second follows from the fact the incentive compatibility condition holds at $\beta = 1$ where $a_* = a^*(c^*)$ is the largest element of $\mcal N(c^*)$, since again by the monotonicity assumption this is the choice which minimizes the stage-game payoff.
+where the first inequality follows from monotonicity of the game and the second follows from the fact the incentive compatibility condition holds at $\beta = 1$ where $a_* = a^*(c^*)$ is the largest element of $\mcal N(c^*)$, since again by the monotonicity assumption this is the choice which minimizes the stage game payoff.
 This implies the result.

 Finally, suppose the inequality fails when $\beta = 1$.
 Then there cannot be an equilibrium where the long-run player imitates $c^*$ for sure.
 The only other pure Markov equilibrium gives the long-run player their minimax payoff and implies the result.
 If instead the long-run player mixes in a Markov equilibrium at some on-path history, they secure (for some $a \in \mcal N(\beta c^*)$ and some $\beta \in (0, 1)$) a payoff of at most